Christian Religion or Secular Religion?

 This is a point we started to address last time, where GT pointed out that our views of Euthanasia are contingent on what we think of an afterlife.

-For if a society presumes an afterlife in eternity corresponding to Christian revelation, then assisted suicide appears very different to how it looks when a society rejects such a notion.
+For if a society presumes an afterlife in eternity corresponding to Christian revelation, then assisted suicide appears very different than it does to a society that rejects such a notion.

-Both types of society inevitably possess some sort of metaphysical framework – a point we plan to keep developing as this series of posts continues.
+Both types of society inevitably possess some sort of metaphysical framework—a point I develop in my Gentle Traditionalist book.

-Yes, not only is formally defining secularism as a religion beyond our capacities, but we are also faced with the serious problem that secularists will resist this notion to the teeth.
+Yes, not only is formally defining secularism as a religion beyond our scope in this post, but we are also faced with the serious problem that secularists will resist this notion to the teeth.

 They resist it, I suggest, because their power depends on the very claim that secularism is not a particular religion and that it amounts instead to a fair, open and inclusive, neutral construct which everyone can or should be able to agree on.